sveltejs/svelte/site/content/blog/2019-04-15-setting-up-your-editor.md

 *__Coming soon__*

-This post will walk you through setting up your editor so that recognises Svelte files:
+This post will walk you through setting up your editor so that it recognises Svelte files:

 * eslint-plugin-svelte3
 * svelte-vscode